vectordotdev/vector/docs/manual/about/concepts.md

 A "pipeline" is the end result of connecting [sources](#sources), [transforms](#transforms), and [sinks](#sinks).
-You can see a full example of a pipeline in the [configuration section][docs.configuration].
+You can see a full example of a pipeline in the [configuration section][docs.setup.configuration].

 <Jump to="/docs/setup/configuration/">View configuration</Jump>

-[docs.configuration]: /docs/setup/configuration/
+[docs.setup.configuration]: /docs/setup/configuration/
 [docs.data-model]: /docs/about/data-model/
 [docs.sinks.aws_s3]: /docs/reference/sinks/aws_s3/
 [docs.sinks.socket]: /docs/reference/sinks/socket/